 sys.dm_exec_query_profiles (Transact-SQL) monitors real time query progress while a query is in execution.

 sys.column_store_row_groups (Transact-SQL) provides clustered columnstore index information on a per-segment basis to help the administrator make system management decisions.

-For information about system view enhancements to support In-Memory OLTP, see New and Updated Properties, System Views, Stored Procedures, Wait Types, and DMVs for In-Memory OLTP.
+For information about system view enhancements to support In-Memory OLTP, see System Views, Stored Procedures, DMVs and Wait Types for In-Memory OLTP.

 A new server level permission.
 Grant CONNECT ANY DATABASE to a login that must connect to all databases that currently exist and to any new databases that might be created in future.
 Does not grant any permission in any database beyond connect.
 Combine with SELECT ALL USER SECURABLES or VIEW SERVER STATE to allow an auditing process to view all data or all database states on the instance of SQL Server.

 A new server level permission.
 When granted, allows a middle-tier process to impersonate the account of clients connecting to it, as it connects to databases.
 When denied, a high privileged login can be blocked from impersonating other logins.
 For example, a login with CONTROL SERVER permission can be blocked from impersonating other logins.

 Deploy a SQL Server Database to a Windows Azure Virtual Machine enables deployment of a SQL Server database to a Windows Azure VM.